truenas/documentation/content/UserGuide/Alerts/AlertManage.md

 TrueCommand alerts provide visual warnings for monitored systems that require attention.
 Monitored TrueNAS systems and TrueCommand alert rules can both generate alerts.

-TrueCommand can discover and show TrueNAS system alerts created created in the last two months.
+TrueCommand can discover and show alerts that a TrueNAS system created in the last two months.
-Alerts older than this do not show in TrueCommand.
+Alerts older than two months do not show in TrueCommand.

-Administrator accounts can see all system alerts but non-administrator accounts can only see alerts on systems they are permitted to access.
+Administrator accounts can see all system alerts, but non-administrator accounts can only see alerts on systems they can access.

 TrueCommand provides three alert screen options:
 * **All Alerts** displays all alerts from systems that TrueCommand monitors.